top of page

 Brisbane: 0421 223 882 (Aaron)

-Loving Life Support Services is a trusted NDIS provider on the Gold Coast and Sunshine Coast, delivering personalised disability support tailored to each participant.
-We provide flexible NDIS support including 1:1 support, School Leaver Employment Supports (SLES), group programs, and day programs for teens, young adults, and adults across both regions.
+Loving Life Support Services is a trusted NDIS disability provider on the Gold Coast and Sunshine Coast, delivering personalised disability care and NDIS support services tailored to each participant.
+We provide flexible supports including 1:1 disability support, School Leaver Employment Supports (SLES), and structured NDIS social groups and day programs for teens, young adults, and adults.
+Our experienced support workers help participants build confidence, independence, and real-world life skills through meaningful community engagement and genuine disability care.

 We provide NDIS services across the Gold Coast and Sunshine Coast, including Nerang, Southport, Helensvale, Robina, Coomera, Moffat Beach, Caloundra, Maroochydore, Kawana, and surrounding suburbs.